dvdjrnx/dvdjrnx.github.io/README.md

 <br>

-This project explores post-processing in a 3D scene, allowing users to dynamically adjust the intensity of an animated, drunken wave effect applied over top of a simple scene.
+This project explores post-processing in 3D, allowing users to dynamically adjust the intensity of an animated, drunken wave effect applied over top of a simple scene.
 It was created with Three.js and React Three Fiber.

 It features a ball and cube on a green plane.
 In the upper-right corner is a GUI that allows users to adjust two parameters that affect the "drunk" view distortion: frequency and amplitude.